 In the past, meeting the requirements to join the Motability Scheme and automatically qualifying for a Blue Badge went hand in hand.
-This was because to be eligible to join the Motability Scheme, for most customers, you needed to be in receipt of the Higher Rate Mobility Component of Disability Living Allowance (HRMC DLA) and if you received this benefit you were automatically entitled to qualify for a Blue Badge.
-This meant that every Motability Scheme customer could have a Blue Badge if they chose to apply.
+This was because to be eligible to join the Motability Scheme, for most customers, you needed to be in receipt of the Higher Rate Mobility Component of Disability Living Allowance (HRMC DLA) and if you received this allowance you automatically qualified for a Blue Badge.
+This meant that Motability Scheme customers in receipt of DLA could have a Blue Badge if they chose to apply.

-However, this changed in 2013 when the government began moving people from DLA to the new Personal Independence Payment (PIP).
+This changed in 2013 when the government began moving people from DLA to the new Personal Independence Payment (PIP).
 The assessment for the mobility component of PIP measures people on two criteria.
 One tests their ability in “moving around”, and the other measures their understanding of “planning and following a journey”.
 In order to get an award of the mobility component of PIP you need to score 8 points for the standard rate and 12 points for the enhanced rate.
 To qualify for the Motability Scheme, you would need to be in receipt of PIP enhanced rate mobility.
-However, Blue Badge qualification is no longer purely on qualifying for the Enhanced Rate Mobility Component of PIP and is also different depending on where you live.
+However, Blue Badge qualification is not based purely on qualifying for the Enhanced Rate Mobility Component of PIP and eligibility criteria differs depending on where you live.

 - You have a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking;

-- You drive regularly, have a severe disability in both arms and are unable to operate, or have severe difficulty operating, all or some types of parking metre;
+- You drive regularly, have a severe disability in both arms and are unable to operate, or have severe difficulty operating, all or some types of parking meter;

 - You live in Scotland or Wales and you are unable to walk or virtually unable to walk because of a temporary but substantial disability which is likely to last for at least 12 months but less than three years;